Robert Clarence Nolan

 Bob with Rex Allen

-Hugh Farr and Bob with Bobbie looking on.
+Hugh Farr and Bob with his daughter, Bobbie, looking on.

 Hugh, if I recall, was living in Wyoming and drove down with two of his